stites/stites.io/_posts/_simpleNg-scope-inheritance.md

 also `$$watchers` is inherited. all access to this is on the root scope.

-Thus we also execute all the watches based on _scope heirarchy_. what we want is to call `$digest` on a node, then to `$digest` tne node and it's children.
+Thus we also execute all the watches based on _scope heirarchy_. what we want is to call `$digest` on a node, then to `$digest` the node and it's children.
 Not siblings or parents.
+This requires shadowing the `$$watchers` array, so that they do not interfere with eachother, and recursively checking children's watches